iohnio/HW-11-Print-out-data-in-ascii-hex/README.md

-# HW#11 Print out data in ascii hex
+# Print out data in ascii hex

 ## Files Included:
 main.asm - the assembly source code for the version without the subroutine
-main_ec.asm - the assembly source code for the version with the subroutine (extra credit)
-makefile - automates the build process
+main_ec.asm - the assembly source code for the version with the subroutine makefile - automates the build process
 README.md - this documentation